Turok (video game): Multiplayer

 Online multiplayer support is also available.
 There is a (Team) Deathmatch, Capture the Flag, Wargames, and Assault Capture the Flag.
 Multiplayer supports up to 16 people, and 4 players for three co-op missions.
 A feature in the multiplayer—randomly spawning computer-controlled dinosaurs and insects that appear in various locations in levels—adds a new factor to the gameplay.
 While players must worry about the opposing enemies, they must now also worry about the hostile dinosaurs that will be attempting to kill them.
 There can be up to 4 A.I controlled dinosaurs or insects on any map at one time.

 Originally, the Xbox 360 version of Turok was set to feature an achievement called "Grab Bag", which required players to kill at least one enemy, one dinosaur, one teammate, and themselves, all in the same match.
 This caused controversy on the Internet as the achievement essentially rewarded players for team killing.
 Josh Holmes, a representative of Propaganda Games, described the creation of the Achievement by saying: "What we found was that players playing their first match in Turok – almost every player – was (accidentally) killing himself, a team mate and an enemy with a grenade or a Stick [sic] Bomb gun and so we thought 'hey, we should give them an achievement for that', as kind of a joke".
 He went on to say that developers were planning to release a patch removing Grab Bag if excessive team killing became a problem after launch.
 In the launch version of the game, the achievement removed the requirement of killing a teammate, and is awarded after the player kills an enemy, a dinosaur, and themselves in the same match.
-A Map pack called the "Velociraptor Pack" was later released, containing two new multiplayer maps, one new Co-op map, and 2 refurbished maps, which now take place at night.
+A Map pack called the "Velociraptor Pack" was released, containing two multiplayer maps, one co-op map, and two refurbished maps, which take place at night.

-The online multiplayer for the PlayStation 3 version has been permanently shutdown since February 2011.
+The online multiplayer for the PlayStation 3 version has been shutdown since February 2011.